Why Work with an HBASC Member on Your Next Job?

 - Can they provide references?

-- Ask to see their state license or check online at the Michigan Department of Labor & Economic Growth Licensing Division.
+- Ask to see their state license or check online at the South Carolina Department of Labor, Licensing and Regulation (LLR)

 - Do they have current liability insurance and workers compensation coverage?
-Note: If you hire someone who is unlicensed and/or uninsured you may be held liable for any injuries that occur while working on your property.
+It’s important to know that if you hire someone who is unlicensed and/or uninsured, you may be held liable for any injuries that occur while working on your property.

 - How long have they been in business?